CODE OF BUSINESS CONDUCT AND ETHICS

 - Illegal activities while at work or while conducting Buckle business.

 - Refusal to perform a job assignment that is not illegal, immoral, unethical, or hazardous, including cooperation in a security investigation.

 - Use of abusive language (profanity or obscenity) toward any individual.

 - Theft of goods or money belonging to Buckle or other Teammates, or any type of dishonesty including any dishonesty or fraud involving other retail stores or that which is related to retail.

-- Convictions of criminal charges which directly or indirectly affect this employment relationship.
+- Convictions or criminal charges which directly or indirectly affect the employment relationship.